vtejareddy14-crypto/skin-cancer-detection-raspberry-pi/README.md

 ## 📄 License

-This project was developed as part of academic coursework at VIT Vellore.
 For research and educational use only.
 Not intended for clinical diagnosis.